You cannot copy content of this website, your IP is being recorded

 • Cold foods must be stored below 40 degrees F.

-• If eating leftover food, make sure it was stored at a safe temperature and re-heated only one time.
+• If eating leftover food, make sure it was stored at a safe temperature and re-heated only once.

 • Do not eat food that is past its expiry date or that has been stored for too long after cooking.